mstflotfy/mstflotfy.github.io/_posts/2021-1-19-How-To-Start-A-Blog.md

   Whatever path you choose to take, do not waste your time overthinking.
 Pick a direction and start now and learn as you go.
 Then you will find the right fit for you.

 ## **Next Steps**
   If you do not mind learning new skills and saving money.
-Here is [A step by step guide to starting a blog with Jekyll](/post-coming-soon/). **`This will be available very soon!`**
+Here is [A step by step guide to start a blog with Jekyll](/dev/step-by-step-guide-start-blog-with-jekyll/).

   You will get familiar with the command-line, Jekyll, git & GitHub, and Markdown.
 You will build your blog or personal website and host it for free on GitHub Pages.